sanjeed5/awesome-cursor-rules-mdc/README.md

 ## Usage

 The script processes files from the `awesome-cursorrules/rules` directory and:
-1. Creates `.mdc` versions in the same folder as the original files
+1. Creates `.mdc` versions in the same folder as the original files.
-2. Creates a new folder structure in `awesome-cursor-mdc-rules` with the converted files
+2. Creates a new folder structure in `awesome-cursor-mdc-rules` with the converted files.
+3. Generates a conversion report in `conversion_report.json` after processing.

 ### Test Mode